-Figure 27.
+Figure 30.
 Fusion GUI PMBus Configuration Script Export Tool

-3. Another in-circuit programming option is for the Fusion GUI to create a data flash image from the configuration file (Figure 28).
-The configuration files can be exported in Intel Hex, Serial Vector Format (SVF) and S-record.
+3. Another in-circuit programming option is for the Fusion Digital Power Designer software to create a data flash image from the configuration file (Figure 31).
+The configuration files can be exported in Intel Hex, data flash script, Serial Vector Format (SVF) and S-record.
 The image file can be downloaded into the device using I2C or JTAG.
-The Fusion GUI tools can be used on-board if the Fusion GUI can gain ownership of the target board I2C bus.
-It is recommended to use Intel Hex file or data flash script file for production programming because the GPIOs are under controlled states.
+The Fusion Digital Power Designer software tools can be used on-board if the Fusion Digital Power